dyapan33/HyperBoot/README.md

 # HyperBoot
-A tiny bootloader do my OS
+A tiny bootloader for my OS